smallblue2/OptiFS/proposal/CA326_Project_Proposal_Form.md

 **User Web Interface** likely implemented through websockets to fetch file content without reloading the page.
 Viewing content will differ depending on file/media format (e.g. txt, mp3, mp4, png, pdf) and users will be able to download files directly.

 **Optimizations** will include implementation of a caching system for frequently accessed files to avoid constantly having to query the storage system every time.
-If time allows, we could also introduce “chunking” for very large files so if two large files differ slightly, we wouldn’t have to store two almost identical files.
+If time allows, we could also introduce “chunking” for very large files so if two large files differ slightly, we won’t have to store two almost identical files.

 ## Division of Work